Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Preliminaries

-For brevity, we denote the score function as $\vs_t\equiv \vs(\vx_t, t):=\nabla_{\vx_t}\log p_t(\vx_t)$ for the remainder of the paper.
+For brevity, we denote the score function as $\vs_t\equiv \vs(\vx_t, t)\triangleq\nabla_{\vx_t}\log p_t(\vx_t)$ for the remainder of the paper.
 Then, the transition density of the discrete-time affine flow SDE takes the general form:

 where $\kappa(t_i)$ is fully determined by the definition of affine flow, and $\Omega(t_i), \sigma(t_i)$ are also affected by the stochastic noise schedule.
-Proof is in Appendix~\ref{appendix:discretize} \footnote{The network may instead parameterize a time-dependent affine transform of the score.
-We encapsulate such affine transforms via $\delta(t_i)$ (see Appendix~\ref{appendix:delta-derivations}).}.
-See also Appendix~\ref{appendix:omega-derivations} for the derivation of $\Omega(t_i)$ for common samplers.
+Proof is in Appendix~\ref{appendix:discretize} \footnote{The network may instead parameterize a time-dependent affine transform of the score, absorbed into $\delta(t_i)$; see Appendix~\ref{appendix:delta-derivations}.
+See also Appendix~\ref{appendix:omega-derivations} for derivations of $\Omega(t_i)$ for common samplers.}